 “We filled it in years ago,” Demelza said dampeningly.
 “To stop your grandfather getting into any more mischief.”
 The two of them exchanged a look which was all their own.
 “Besides, he wasn’t really smuggling himself.
 We just let them land their cargoes down in Nampara Cove, and bring them across our land.”

 “But what about the night the excise men nearly caught you on the beach, and Mama climbed out of the bedroom window to warn you there were soldiers in the house?”

 “Oh my!”
 Demelza put her hands to her cheeks.
 “Now my reputation is sunk with yours!”

 “How did you get away?”
 Grace demanded excitedly.

-“I hid in the cache, of course,” Ross explained.
-“It had a secret section in one side, so when the soldiers thought they’d found me, and opened the trap door, it looked as if it was empty.”
+“I hid in the cache, of course.”
+Ross smiled down at her.
+“It had a secret section in one side, so when the soldiers thought they’d found me, and opened the trap-door, it looked as if it was empty.”

 Nothing would do then but to tell the whole story from the beginning, with every detail explained.
 Demelza’s part in the adventure drew particular interest.
 “Mama!
 You were so brave!”
 Clowance exclaimed.

 “I didn’t feel it at the time.
 When they discovered the cache I thought I was going to faint clean away!”